Can CBD Help with Perimenopausal Blood Pressure, Heart Palpitations, and other Cardio Issues?

-So, progesterone has the bigger impact on this process and why is it important?:
+So, progesterone has a bigger impact on this process and why is it important?:

-Prolonged QTc reflects cardiac repolarization prolongation and/or increased repolarization inhomogenity known to be associated with an increased risk of arrhythmias.
+Prolonged QTc reflects cardiac repolarization prolongation and/or increased repolarization inhomogeneity known to be associated with an increased risk of arrhythmias.

 The two hormones literally shape our heart rate!

 Just for making babies indeed.